 Use an eCommerce personalization tool like Dialogue AI to harness AI with user data to show highly tailored content and product recommendations.
 This is the best way to improve the customer journey of your eCommerce site, leading to overall more successful and customized journeys that increase the likelihood of a sale.

 Losing too many potential buyers during the checkout?
 It might be time to implement an abandoned cart reminder.
-This is a helpful feature that sends a reminder or follow-up offer to shoppers who left their site before completing a sale.
+This is a helpful feature that sends a reminder or follow-up offers to shoppers who left their site before completing a sale.

 The key to differentiating your eCommerce shop is to personalize it.
 Use these techniques so that you don’t feel like a faceless brick-and-mortar experience.